 - 1.8.1.
 An effect is generated by an ability or another effect, and can change the game state by producing events or applying changes to objects or the game itself.
-When a layer resolves, a static ability becomes functional, a card/ability with an alternative/additional effect-cost is played/activated, or the conditions of another effect are met, it may generate an ordered sequence of one or more discrete and/or continuous effects. - 1.8.2.
-An optional effect is an effect that is not compulsory to generate or apply.
-An optional effect typically contains the term "may".
-When an optional effect would be generated, or would apply to objects or the game, the player instructed by the effect chooses whether or not to generate or apply the effect. - 1.8.3.
-A conditional effect is an effect that is dependent on a condition to be met.
-A conditional effect is typically written in the format "(If / During) [CONDITION], [EFFECT]", where CONDITION is the condition that must be met for the EFFECT to be generated/applied.
-If EFFECT is a list of two or more effects, each effect is a conditional effect with the same condition.
+When a layer resolves, a static ability becomes functional, a card/ability with an alternative/additional effect-cost is played/activated, or the conditions of another effect are met, it may generate an ordered sequence of one or more discrete and/or continuous effects. - 1.8.1a If the abilities of an object directly generate an effect, the object is considered an object with that effect.
+This includes optional and conditional effects.